ccadriangacea/firebase-react/README.md

-# Getting Started with Create React App
+# Experiments with React, Redux and co. on GCP with Firebase Auth, Hosting (and Functions)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).